 Recovery of Wetlands in San Miguel del Tigre Colombia

 The swamps of the Magdalena River are habitats for many species of birds, fish, and mammals.
 They regulate the hydrological cycle, control flooding, and form biological corridors.
 However, they are subject to an accelerated process of environmental degradation.
-Among others, the Antillean manatee, one of the mammals in the area, is threatened with extinction.
+Among others, the Antillean manatee, an aquatic mammal native to warm coastal area, is threatened with extinction.

-The regional communities live on traditional economic activities, such as livestock, fishing and work in the oil industry.
+The regional communities live on traditional economic activities, such as livestock, fishing, or work in the oil industry.
 In many cases, these activities are not sufficient to generate enough income to families and do not allow for adequate care of nature.
 Furthermore, rural inhabitants do not have enough access to information, trainings, or technologies to make sustainable economic use of the biodiversity resources.

 The project targets farmers and artisanal fishermen from the San Miguel del Tigre (municipality of Yondó).
 70 families from the Fishermen’s and Agroambiental Association and 2 environmental groups, to ecologically restore the swamps and wetlands.

 VIDEOS FROM THE PROJECT

 APPROACH AND ACTIVITIES